Designing for Wind & Snow Loads on Rooftop Solar Arrays

 The choice of solar racking systems is critical for transferring wind and snow loads safely to the building structure.
 The two primary types are ballasted solar racking and mechanically attached systems.

 - Mechanically Attached Systems: These systems are physically anchored to the roof’s structural members (rafters or trusses) with bolts or screws.
 This creates a continuous load path, directly transferring uplift and shear forces from the panels, through the racking, and into the building frame.
-This method offers the highest resistance to wind uplift and is generally lighter, but it requires roof penetrations that must be expertly waterproofed.
+This method offers high resistance to wind uplift and is generally lighter in added dead load, but it requires roof penetrations that must be expertly waterproofed and documented.

 - Ballasted Solar Racking: Used on flat or low-slope roofs, these systems use heavy materials like concrete blocks to hold the array in place through gravity.
-The main advantage is the lack of roof penetrations, which can speed up installation and simplify warranty concerns.
-However, ballasted systems add significant dead load to the roof (3-5+ psf or more), requiring a thorough structural analysis to ensure the roof load capacity is not exceeded.
+The main advantage is the lack of roof penetrations, which can speed up installation and simplify some warranty concerns.
+However, ballasted systems add additional dead load to the roof; ballast requirements depend on site wind pressures, panel tilt, and system layout and commonly range across several psf (practical examples in the field show ballast and total added dead loads commonly from roughly 2–10+ psf depending on the design).
+A thorough structural analysis is required to ensure the roof load capacity is not exceeded.
 In some cases, a hybrid approach using some mechanical attachments may be needed to prevent shifting.

 Properly accounting for these forces is a hallmark of an expert master electrician or journeyman electrician.
 Build safer, more durable solar systems.
 Explore our structural design lessons.
 Our online electrical courses provide the in-depth electrician training needed to master these complex topics.